RobKenis/edgecase-2023/docs/wednesday/5-enabling-experimentation.md

 by default by ArgoCD.

 Things like [Crossplane](https://www.crossplane.io/) work really well with this, because you can bootstrap entire environments, also outside the cluster.

+This guy uses [Taskfile](https://taskfile.dev/) for most of his manual automation.